microsoft/app-innovation-workshop/Walkthrough Guide/05 Search/README.md

 Once you've completed this setup, click "Create".

-![Azure Search Create Updates](Assets/IndexerSchedule.png) You can now set the frequenancy at which Azure Search will look for new data.
+![Azure Search Create Updates](Assets/IndexerSchedule.png) You can now set the frequency at which Azure Search will look for new data.
 I recommend for this demo setting it to be 5 minutes.
 We can do this by selecting "custom".

 ![Azure Search Customer Timer](Assets/CustomTimer.png) We also want to track deletions, so go ahead and check the tickbox and select the 'isDelete' item from the drop-down menu and set the marker value to "true".